orbisius/wp_updater/README.md

 It does **not** create any backups.

-This is intended for **demo environments only**.
+This is intended for **demo/staging site environments only**.
-**Do NOT run this on your main production site.**
+**Do NOT run this on your main production site.
+It doesn't perform any backups. **
-Use it only in folders that contain demo installations.

 ---